-- a. that in order to implement Article 9 Clause (5) of the Regulation of the Minister of Research, Technology, and Higher Education on Yogyakarta State University Statutes, as well as to improve the process and result of the academic programs, there needs to be a legal foundation in the academic program implementations; - b. that by taking into account the inputs during the Yogyakarta State University Leadership Meeting on March 13, 2017, there needs to be a consideration on several proposed suggestions on the amendment in the Yogyakarta State University academic regulation; - c. that based on the considerations as stated in the letter (a) and letter (b), there needs to be a Rector's Regulation on the Yogyakarta State University Academic Regulation;

-In view of
+Considering : a. that in order to implement Article 9 Clause (5) in the Regulation of the Minister of Research, Technology, and Higher Education No. 35/2017 on Yogyakarta State University Statutes, as well as to improve the process and result of the academic programs, there needs to be a legal foundation in the academic program implementations;

+- b. that by taking into account the inputs during the Yogyakarta State University Leadership Meeting on January 15, 2019, there needs to be a consideration on several proposed suggestions on the amendment in the Yogyakarta State University academic regulation; - c. that based on the considerations as stated in the letter (a) and letter (b), there needs to be a Rector's Regulation on the Yogyakarta State University Academic Regulation; - In view of : 1.
+Act No. 20/2003 on National Education System (State Gazette of the Republic of Indonesia No. 78/2003, Supplement to State Gazette of the

-- 1. Act No. 20/2003 on National Education System (State Gazette of the Republic of Indonesia No. 78/2003, Supplement to State Gazette of the Republic of Indonesia Number 4301); - 2.
-Act No. 14/2005 on Teachers and Lecturers (State Gazette of the Republic of Indonesia No. 157/2005, Supplement to State Gazette of the Republic of Indonesia Number 4586); - 3.
-Act No. 12/2012 on Higher Education (State Gazette of the Republic of Indonesia No.158/2012, Supplement to State Gazette of the Republic of Indonesia Number 5336): - 4.
-Government Regulation No.17/2010 Management and Implementation of Education (State Gazette of the Republic of Indonesia No.23/2010, Supplement to State Gazette of the Republic of Indonesia Number 5105) as amended in Government Regulation No.66/2010 on the Amendment on Government Regulation No.17/2010 on the Management Implementation of Education (State Gazette of the Republic of Indonesia No.112/2010, Supplement to State Gazette of the Republic of Indonesia Number 5157);
+Republic of Indonesia Number 4301);

+- Act No. 14/2005 on Teachers and Lecturers (State Gazette of the Republic of Indonesia No. 157/2005, Supplement to State Gazette of the Republic of Indonesia Number 4586); - Act No. 12/2012 on Higher Education (State Gazette of the Republic of Indonesia No.158/ 2012, Supplement to State Gazette of the Republic of Indonesia Number 5336); - Government Regulation No. 17/2010 on 4. the Management and Implementation of Education (State Gazette of the Republic of Indonesia No. 23/2010, Supplement to State Gazette of the Republic of Indonesia Number 5105) as amended in Government Regulation No. 66/2010 on the Government Amendment on Regulation No 17/2010 on the Management and Implementation of Education (State Gazette of the Republic of Indonesia No. 112/2010, Supplement to State Gazette of the Republic of Indonesia Number 5157); - Government Regulation No. 4/2014 on Higher Education Implementation and Higher Education Management (State Gazette of the Republic of Indonesia No. 6/2014, Supplement to State Gazette of the Republic of Indonesia Number 5500); - 6.
+Presidential Regulation No. 8/2012 on the Indonesian Qualification Framework (KKNI); - 7.
+Regulation of the Minister of National Education of the Republic of Indonesia No. 23/2011, on the Organization and Work Procedure of Yogyakarta State University;

-- 5. Government Regulation No.4/2014 on Higher Education Implementation and Higher Education Management (State Gazette of the Republic of Indonesia No.6/2014, Supplement to State Gazette of the Republic of Indonesia Number 5500); - 6.
-Presidential Regulation No.8/2012 on the Indonesian Qualification Framework (KKNI); - 7.
-Regulation of the Minister of National Education of the Republic of Indonesia No. 23/2011, on the Organization and Work Procedure of Yogyakarta State University; - 8.
-Regulation of the Minister of National Education No.35/2017 on Yogyakarta State University Statutes; - 9.
-Regulation of the Minister of National Education No.73/2013 on the Implementation of Indonesian Qualification Framework in Higher Education; - 10.
-Regulation of the Minister of Education and Culture No.62/2016 on the Higher Education Ouality Assurance: - 11.
-Regulation of the Minister of Education and Culture No.81/2014 on Higher Education Diploma, Certificate of Competence, and Certificate of Profession; - 12.
-Regulation of the Minister of Research, Technology, and Higher Education No. 44/2015 on the National Standards of Higher Education (SNDIKTI): - 13.
-Decree of the Minister of Research, Technology, and Higher Education of the Republic of Indonesia: 107/M/KPT.KP/2017 on the Appointment of Yogyakarta State University Rector. - 14.
+- 8. Regulation of the Minister of National Education No. 35/2017 on Yogyakarta State University Statutes; - Regulation of the Minister of National Education No.73/2013 on the Implementation of Indonesian Qualification Framework in Higher Education; - Regulation of the Minister of Education and Culture No.81/2014 on Higher Education Diploma, Certificate of Competence, and Certificate of Profession; - 11.
+Regulation of the Minister of Research, Technology, and Higher Education No. 44/2015 on the National Standards of Higher Education (SNDIKTI); - 12.
+Regulation of the Minister of Education and Culture No. 62/2016 on the Higher Education Quality Assurance; - Decree of the Minister of Research, Technology, and Higher Education of the Republic of Indonesia: 107/M/KPT.KP/2017 on the Appointment of Yogyakarta State University Rector. - 14.
 Rector's Regulation No.3/2009 on Student Ethics dan Social Honor Code in Campus; - 15.
 Rector's Regulation No.4/2009 on University Culture Development; - 16.
-Rector's Regulation No.5/2015 on Yogyakarta State University Lecturers' Code of Ethics; - 17.
-Rector's Regulation No.10/2015 on Yogyakarta State University Internal Quality Assurance System;
+Rector's Regulation No.5/2015 on Yogyakarta State University Lecturers' Code of Ethics;

+17. Rector's Regulation No.10/2015 on Yogyakarta State University Internal Quality Assurance System;